 The Company is subject to certain risks related to the operation of its business and development of its products and product candidates.
 The Company believes that it will have adequate liquidity to finance its operations, including development of its products and product candidates, via its cash and investments on hand as of December 31, 2010 until at least December 31, 2011.
 While the Company's budgeted cash usage and operating plan for 2011 does not currently contemplate taking additional actions to reduce the use of cash over the next twelve months, the Company could, if necessary, delay or forego certain budgeted discretionary expenditures such as anticipated hiring plans or certain non-critical research and development expenditures, as well as slow down or delay certain clinical trial activity (without jeopardizing our Phase 3 clinical trial for CLI) such that the Company will have sufficient cash on hand until at least December 31, 2011.
 On a longer-term basis, the Company will need to raise additional funds in order to complete its product development programs, complete clinical trials needed to market its products, and commercialize these products.
 The Company cannot be certain that such funding will be available on favorable terms, if at all.
-Some of the factors that will impact the Company's ability to raise additional capital and its overall success include: the rate and degree of progress for its product development, the rate of regulatory approval to proceed with clinical trial programs, the level of success achieved in clinical trials, the requirements for marketing authorization from regulatory bodies in the United States and other countries, the liquidity and market volatility of the Company's equity securities, regulatory and manufacturing requirements and uncertainties, technological developments by competitors, and other factors.
+Some of regulatory approval to proceed with clinical trial programs, the level of success achieved in clinical trials, the requirements for marketing authorization from regulatory bodies in the United States and other countries, the liquidity and market volatility of the Company's equity securities, regulatory and manufacturing requirements and uncertainties, technological developments by competitors, and other factors.
 If the Company cannot raise such funds, it may not be able to develop or enhance products, take advantage of future opportunities, or respond to competitive pressures or unanticipated requirements, which would likely have a material adverse impact on the Company's business, financial condition and results of operations.